 - Add almond meal and oat flour and stir once more.
 Taste to see if it needs more sweetener.
 I added a touch more because I prefer sweeter muffins.

-- Bake for 25-34 minutes or until a toothpick inserted into the center comes out clean and they become somewhat firm to the touch with a little give.
+- Bake for 30-40 (+) minutes or until a toothpick inserted into the center comes out clean and they become somewhat firm to the touch with a little give.
+They should appear golden brown on top.

 - Remove and let rest in pan for 5 minutes.
-Then cool completely on a cooling rack.
+Then let cool completely on a cooling rack.
 They can be tender when they're warm.
+(I even found that they are better after cooling overnight.)

 - Store in an airtight container or covered with plastic wrap for several days.
 Freeze for longer storage.